We are now accepting applications!

 - Applicants must submit a course-by-course transcript evaluation.

-- Applicants must also submit a curriculum vitae/resume; brief personal statement; proof of English proficiency; and Government-issued photo identification.
+- Applicants must also submit a curriculum vitae/resume, proof of English proficiency, and Government-issued photo identification.

 Admission to the program is competitive and not automatic.
 Seats are limited.
 To apply, you must hold a law degree from your home country and have an academic record that indicates a likelihood of success in the program.
-Your personal statement should demonstrate why an LL.M. in U.S. Law will advance your career.
-When reviewing applications for admission to the LL.M. program, the following factors will be considered: performance in previous law studies; professional or related experience; professional and personal goals; and English proficiency.
+When reviewing applications for admission to the LL.M. program, the following factors will be considered: performance in previous law studies, professional or related experience, and English proficiency.

-Prospective students should apply to our U.S. Law LL.M.
-Program electronically at www.lsac.org.
+Prospective students should apply to our U.S. Law LL.M. program electronically.
+Get started today!

 You will need to have your law school transcript authenticated and evaluated by an agency approved by the California Bar.
 Please view the PDF file below for a list of approved agencies and their contact information.
-You must obtain a course-by-course transcript evaluation if you use one of the agencies listed at this link: http://admissions.calbar.ca.gov/Portals/4/documents/Education/CredentialEvalServ0217_R.pdf
+You must obtain a course-by-course transcript evaluation if you use one of the agencies listed: https://www.naces.org/members

 - TOEFL or IELTS score (non-native English speakers only – see exceptions below)

-Non-native English speakers must obtain a minimum score of 80 on TOEFL or 6.5 on IELTS.
+Unless you are a U.S. citizen, non-native English speakers must obtain a minimum score of 80 on TOEFL or 6.5 on IELTS, earned within the past 2 years.
 You are not required to submit a TOEFL or IELTS score if you are a graduate of (a) a law school located in a country where English is an official language, or (b) an undergraduate or graduate degree program in a country where English is an official language.
-This second exception is granted on a case-by-case basis, and you may be required to conduct a phone or online interview with the LL.M.
-Program Director.
-Also, naturalized U.S. citizens are exempt from the TOEFL/IELTS requirement.